dotnet/docs-maui/docs/android/emulator/device-manager.md

 ## Requirements

-To use the Android Device Manager, you will need the following items:
+To use the Android Device Manager, you'll need the following items:

 - Visual Studio for Mac 7.6 or later.